TISFD News

 Marcie Frost, CEO of CalPERS added: "To gain greater insight, we support the work of TISFD toward measuring and reporting on inequality and other socially related, financially material metrics.
 We believe that a standardized methodology to better account for these risks will lead to more sustainable returns over the long-term."

-Vijay Bains, Group Chief Sustainability Officer, Emirates NBD highlighted: “TISFD plays a vital role in guiding financial institutions toward building a truly inclusive financial system that fosters sustainable economies.
-The Taskforce is essential in shifting attention back to the ‘S’ in ESG and ensuring a just and inclusive transition.”
+Vijay Bains, Group Chief Sustainability Officer, Emirates NBD highlighted: “TISFD is crucial to focus financial institutions to create a truly inclusive financial system to support sustainable economies.
+The Taskforce is essential to help refocus minds on the "S" in ESG and ensure a just and inclusive transition.”

 Notes to Editors